-An iOS developer should be hired when you have a clear understanding of what you want and have decided that it should be for the Apple mobile market first (or in total / only).
+You should hire an iOS developer when you have a clear understanding of what you want and have decided that it should be for the Apple mobile market.
 Do you know much about your target market - do any of them use Android?
-If so then hiring for iOS will not easily allow you to later support them; you might want to instead look into PhoneGap or equivalents.

 Let’s talk about candidates again.

 Let’s assume that you post to one of the millions of free-for-all job posting boards that serve as the new age classified ads.
 Your inbox is then full of developer's awkward cover letters, and details of their experience with technologies you have never heard of.

 - Talking to someone with experience?